Ireland-Scotland 2013 - Edinburgh

 return to main index

-When we arrived at the Edinburgh B&B mid-day, the host gave us a map showing that we were on a main bus route into the city, and away we went.
-We off-loaded on Princes Street, and a bagpipe player was playing.
+When we arrived at the Edinburgh B&B mid-day, the host gave us a map showing that a main bus route into the city could be boarded next door, and away we went.
+We off-loaded on Princes Street, near Waverly Station where a bagpipe player was performing, a sound that carries far and wide.

 note - you can enlarge any part of a picture by left-clicking in and then out again.

 On Saturday after another great breakfast, we were downtown early and explored Edinburgh Castle for almost five hours.
-There's a lot to see, and the views over the City are fantastic.
+There's a lot to see, and the views over the City are fantastic, including from the excellent cafe.

 at Edinburgh Castle |

-Later in the day we walked to Calton Hill and near sunset had dinner at a sidewalk cafe.
+Later in the day we walked up to Calton Hill.

-note - I found out later that visitors can climb 200+ stairs to the top of the Nelson Monument, with a great view of the City.
+note 1 - I found out later (at home) that visitors can climb 200+ stairs to the top of the Nelson Monument, with a superlative view of 'Embru'.
+If you don't know about Admiral Nelson, he's a British Naval hero, so look him up to get the story.

-our impromptu sidewalk dinner consisted of two Italian flatbreads and a bottle of Primitivo, split among three of us.
-Then we walked a few blocks back towards the Royal Mile, and attended a vocal concert in a local church on a side-street, based on an announcement handed to Doris, as we left the Castle.
+our sidewalk dinner was two different Italian flatbreads and a bottle of Primitivo, split among three of us.
+Then we walked a few blocks back towards the Royal Mile, and attended a Gaelic vocal concert in a local Protestant church, because of an announcement handed to Doris, as we left the Castle.

 We learned that this was the last practice session for a local choral group about to compete in the one-week National MOD, the annual Scottish Gaelic music competition.
-They sang a capella, meaning, no instruments.
+The 15 person group sang a capella and they were great.

-We left when there was an intermission at 9 pm, to get back to the B&B for some organizing & packing for tomorrow's early start.
+The performance began at 7 pm with a 10 minute bagpipe solo.
+We left at 9 pm, during a food intermission, to get back to the B&B for some organizing/packing for tomorrow's early start.

-Epilogue - we were up early the next morning but our flight to Newark was cancelled.
-We left two hours later and at Newark said a quick goodbye, as we drifted apart to different gates for the next leg.
+We were early to the airport the next day, but our flight to Newark was cancelled.
+We left two hours later and at Newark said a quick goodbye, as we ran to our various airline gates for the next leg.

-I was a stress case, sure I was going to miss my connecting flight and Customs had a broken conveyor belt so there was a huge luggage logjam.
-I left my luggage & ran to the next gate, barely making that flight.
+I was a stress case, with only minutes to get to my connecting flight and Customs had a broken conveyor belt so there was a huge luggage logjam.
+I left my suitcase, hoping for the best & ran to the next gate, barely making the flight (the bag was delivered at home the next day).

-Once landed at SFO a kind Filipino airport worker let me use her phone to call my wife to say I'd be at in two hours.
+Once at SFO, a kind Filipino airport worker let me use her cell to call my wife to say I'd be at SMF in two hours (9 pm) .

-The short turbo-prop flight (at night) from SFO to SMF flew over familiar Bay & Delta terrain at 15,000 ft., an unexpectedly pleasant end to the trip.
+The 25-minute turbo-prop flight (at 15,000 ft.) over familiar Bay & Delta terrain, was a visual treat, an unexpectedly pleasant end to the trip.

-Please see the epilogue page where I (finally) thank my sisters for planning out the visit, and, where overnight lodging info. is provided.
+Please see the epilogue page where I (finally) thanked Doris and Mary for planning out the visit, and, where overnight lodging info. is provided.

 return to Ireland Scotland Index